MohdAqib8267/System-Design/README.md

 })
 ```
 ###### Pros
-Relatively straightforward to implement and understand.
+Relatively straightforward to implement and understand. <br />
 Allows bursts of requests up to the bucket's capacity, accommodating short-term spikes.
 ###### Cons:
-The memory usage scales with the number of users if implemented per-user.
+The memory usage scales with the number of users if implemented per-user. <br />
 It doesn’t guarantee a perfectly smooth rate of requests.

 ### 1. Leaky Bucket Algorithm
-In the leaky bucket algorithm, requests are processed at a fixed rate.
+In the leaky bucket algorithm, requests are processed at a fixed rate. <br />
 A queue holds the requests to be processed following a First-In-First-Out(FIFO) manner.
 ![79d555be-f951-4086-9fad-84884f21f517_1088x724](https://github.com/user-attachments/assets/0bab009a-a02d-4579-a258-7db0d3dbfe97)